 Every permission explained

-Pulse requests only 4 scopes — all read-only (plus app storage).
+Every content scope Pulse requests is read-only (plus app storage).
 No write permissions, no search permissions, no attachment access.

 Measures we implement to protect your data